NGFA’s 116th Annual Convention

-The National Grain & Feed Association (NGFA) held the 116th edition of its Annual Convention in Charleston, SC, March 18-20.
-The historic downtown Charleston Place Hotel proved a fitting backdrop for the three-day event that artfully balanced business, networking opportunities and leisure.
+The National Grain & Feed Association held the 116th edition of its Annual Convention in Charleston, SC , March 18-20.
+The historic downtown Charleston Place Hotel proven a formidable backdrop for the three-day event packed with the perfect balance of business, networking opportunities and leisure.

-David Fairfield, director of NGFA’s Feed Services, and Matt Frederking, Ralco Nutrition Inc.’s director of regulatory affairs and operations, led the latter workshop.
-The pair focused on two key concepts: compliance and HACCP.
+David Fairfield, director of NGFA’s Feed Services, and Matt Frederking, Ralco Nutrition Inc.’s director of regulatory affairs and operations, lead the latter workshop.
+The pair focused on two key aspects: compliance and HACCP.

-The FSMA workshop and the Rail Open Forum that followed reflected two themes revisited numerous times throughout the conference.
-The session, “The Impact of Increased Gas and Crude Oil Production on Rail Demand,” kicked off the forum with Lynn Hiser’s discussion of the growth in railcar demand influenced by the oil shale regions throughout the United States.
-According to Hiser, vice president-logistics, Fairmount Minerals and former vice president-transportation with Tate & Lyle, the increased demand for the oil tankers and the railcars to remove the sand byproduct will impact rail capacity and service; but, on the upside, it may increase rail and industry’s investment in new lines and terminals.
+FSMA workshop and the Rail Open Forum that followed reflected two themes revisited numerous times throughout the conference.
+Titled “The Impact of Increased Gas and Crude Oil Production on Rail Demand,” the forum was kicked off by Lynn Hiser, vice president - logistics of Fairmount Minerals and former vice president-transportation with Tate & Lyle, as he discussed the growth in rail car demand influenced by the U.S. oil shale regions throughout the United States.
+Ultimately, the increased demand for the oil tankers and the containers to remove the sand byproduct will impact rail capacity and service on the downside as it congests the systems; but on the side may increase rail and industry’s investment in new lines and terminals.

-Paul Titterton, vice president and group executive, GATX Corporation, focused on how these unconventional energy markets have and will have an effect on available railcars and tank cars in the years ahead.
-Asserting that rail remains the most efficient means of transport, Titterton offered this advice: “There is a risk on not getting long enough on leasing railcars; but the risk of shutout outweighs it getting loose if the market opens up.”
+Paul Titterton, vice president and group executive, GATX Corporation, focused on how these unconventional energy markets have and will have an effect on available rail car and tank cars in the years ahead.
+According to Titterton, rail remains the most efficient means of transport, he offered this caveat: “There is a risk on not getting long enough in leasing rail cars; the risk of shut out outweighs it getting loose if the market opens up.”

 Grand Opening General Session

-Much of the excitement surrounded the industry-relevant topics presented by high-profile speakers, such as Hon.
-Senator Debbie Stabenow, chair of the Senate Ag Committee, who started off the second day’s sessions with a discussion about ag policy, the Farm Bill, putting money back into research and opening up conserved lands for production.
+Much of the excitement surrounded the industry-relevant sessions presented by high profile speakers, such as Hon.
+Senator Debbie Stabenow, chair of the Senate Ag Committee, who lead the morning’s events with a discussion about ag policy, the Farm Bill, putting money back into research and opening up conserved lands for production.